altunenes/sorceress/docs/explanations of illusions.md

 ![myoutput.png](./assets/1631644760887-myoutput.png)

 The signs with the letters R inside are the same color!
 This one is probably the most math-required optical illusion in this package. 😄 First why do I call it "ccob" it stands for "Craik–Cornsweet–O'Brien" and is commonly called as CCOB effect.
 The illusion is the same `sorceress.sorcerer.dakinPexc()`.
 This illusion is taken as evidence for a low–level ‘filling–in’ mechanism subserving lightness perception.
 How do I create this illusion?
 Well, it's about the spatial frequency filtering with Fourier transform.

+But what is spatial freuqency?

+Spatial frequency is a measure of how much detail is in an image or a pattern.
+Low spatial frequency means that there is not much detail in the image, and it looks blurry or fuzzy.
+High spatial frequency means that there is a lot of detail in the image, and it looks sharp and clear.

+Imagine that you are looking at a picture of a tree.
+If the picture has low spatial frequency, it might look like a big green blob with no branches or leaves.
+This is because there is not much detail in the picture, and it is hard to see the different parts of the tree.
+On the other hand, if the picture has high spatial frequency, you would be able to see all of the branches and leaves on the tree, and it would look much more like a real tree.

 And this illusion is mostly stimulus-oriented, so be sure your input image has some big luminance differences and does not have too much roughness.
 The function is converting your image to grayscale first then scaling to -1 +1.
 Then RMS which is the standard deviation of a measure of image contrast, also known as “root means square”, the contrast has been adjusting.
 The most important part is the amplitude spectrum.
 You can either apply a low or high pass filter it depends on your input image.
 Finally, to minimize coarse changes in luminance, the function applies a Laplacian-of-Gaussians (LoG) filter.
 If you look close enough to the edges of the domains you may see some "ringing".
 This is the result of the discrete Fourier transform.

 The image that've shown image has been taken from the A. Kitaoka's twitter account.
 Here, I would like to show another example with another input image: